zachighton/newsletter_generator/README.md

 **Generating Summaries:**

-To generate the summaries I used BART.

-BART is trained by corrupting text with an arbitrary noising function and then learning a model to reconstruct the original text.
-I am using a form of BART which has been pretrained on a large set of data from CNN
+To generate the summaries I use BART.
+I am using a form of BART which has been pretrained on the CCN/DailyMail dataset, which contains just over 300k unique news articles written by journalists at CNN and the Daily Mail.
+BART is trained by corrupting these articles with an arbitrary noising function and then learning a model to reconstruct the original text.

+I am running this model using the Transformers library alongside PyTorch.

+By using this model, the program can generate relativley accurate summaries of the articles at the length required.
+In this case, to be short enough to fit into a newsletter, the summaries are of around 120 words in length.
+Given that the length is so short, it is generally not possible to generate a full summary of the article, however an introduction can be provided to give the reader an idea of the contents of the full article if they were to read it.

 **Additional Features:**

+I used

-The program then calculates the average read time of the article.
+The program calculates the average read time of the article.

 ## Visualizations